vincent99/ember-simple-auth-auth0/README.md

 ## Data object on the session

-The following is what the session object looks like after the user has been authenticated.
+The following is what the session object looks like after the user has been authenticated (sans the placeholders in <angle brackets>, which are filled with real data during actual use).

 __Note: all keys coming back from auth0 are transformed to camelcase for consistency__